TheCrazyGM/hiveview/README.md

 Used the simple blog app from [Django Girls](https://tutorial.djangogirls.org/)) as a base django template.

+Used an unholy mix of steempy and beem (as some stuff is just broken in beem at the moment)

 # Done
 @username routes including @username/post (but not replies, followers, followees) all /tag/@username/post